When you’re sensitive to the needs of others, it’s easy to be swayed — even if it’s bad for you. Here’s how to change that.

 People are always going to ask us for things or need something from us.
 It’s not their fault if it’s more than we’re able to give.
 Sometimes our body gives us clues when we’re not okay with something long before our mind realizes what’s going on.
 The more we can be aware of it, the better we can get at checking in and saying, “Thanks but no thanks.”

-4. Notice when and where you feel most overwhelmed.
+4. Notice when and where you feel most overwhelmed — and with whom.

 Everyday occurrences can overwhelm and exhaust highly sensitive people.
 Loud noises.
 Big crowds.
 Being at work all day, talking to lots of people.
 Bright lights.
 Heightened emotional situations.